Travel guide

 Can I use my same number with an eSIM?

 Yes.
-The eSIM is installed as a second profile only for data, and your main SIM card remains active for receiving calls and SMS.
+The eSIM is installed as a second profile only for data, and your main card remains active for receiving calls and SMS.
 WhatsApp and data calls still use your usual number, so you don't lose contact with anyone while taking advantage of the cheaper rate.

 Conclusion